mozilla-l10n/localizer-documentation/src/tools/pontoon/translate.md

 Four actions can be performed on strings: submit a suggestion, review a suggestion/pretranslation, delete a rejected suggestion/pretranslation, and submit a translation directly.
 Availability of these actions depends on the user’s [role](users.md#user-roles).

 This document is a summary to demonstrate the different translation modes available in Pontoon.
-This documentation includes specific pages for learning how to use Pontoon’s [interface](ui.md) and [translation resources](resources.md).
+Other parts of documentation include specific pages for learning how to use Pontoon’s [interface](ui.md) and [translation resources](resources.md).

 ### Submit a suggestion

-When the user is in *Suggest Mode*, or doesn’t have permissions to submit translations directly, a blue `SUGGEST` button will be displayed in the lower-right side of the editing space.
+When the user is in *Suggestion Mode*, or doesn’t have permissions to submit translations directly, a blue `SUGGEST` button will be displayed in the lower-right side of the editing space.

 ![Blue button for suggestions](../../assets/images/pontoon/translate/suggest_button.png "Editing space in Pontoon with the blue SUGGEST button")

-To suggest a translation, the user can input the translation in the editing space and click `SUGGEST`.
-The suggestion will then be displayed below the editing space and in the sidebar (in case of multiple suggestions, the most recent suggestion will be displayed).
+To suggest a translation, the user can input the translation in the editor and click `SUGGEST`.
+The suggestion will then be displayed below the editing space and in the sidebar, where in case of multiple suggestions, only the most recent suggestion will be displayed.

 ![Sidebar after suggestion](../../assets/images/pontoon/translate/sidebar_suggest.png "Pontoon’s sidebar before and after a suggestion is submitted")